 Introduction

-The measurement of geometric deviations in the context of manufacturing of large-size objects is a critical issue.
-Variations, indeed, are quite difficult to measure and significantly impact on the assembly quality and reliability of the final product.
+The measurement of geometric deviations in the manufacturing of large-sized objects is a critical issue.
+Variations are difficult to measure, and they have a significant impact on the quality of the assembly and the reliability of the final product.

-One of the most efficient way to identify dimensional and geometric variations in this scenario is the comparison between nominal product and digitalisation of the real product.
+One of the most efficient ways to identify dimensional and geometric variations in this scenario is to compare the nominal product with a digitalisation of the real product.
 In order to achieve this objective, a reverse engineering (RE) process has to be used.

-Reverse engineering of geometric models [1] is widely used not only in industrial field [2], but also in architecture [3], archaeology and cultural heritage [4], topography [5], food [6] and medicine [7]-[9].
-The process aims to obtain a digital mock-up (DMU) [10] of real products and components, playing a key role as inspection technique [11]: DMU of real objects is very useful for quality control and defects detection [12], performance evaluation [12]-[16] and, is supported by virtual reality (VR), for virtual maintenance applications [17],[18].
+Reverse engineering of geometric models [1] is widely used not only in the industrial field [2] but also in the fields of architecture [3], archaeology and cultural heritage [4], topography [5], food [6] and medicine [7]-[9].
+This process aims to obtain a digital mock-up (DMU) [10] of the real products and components, playing a key role in their inspection [11].
+The DMU of real objects is very useful for quality control, the detection of defects [12] and performance evaluation [12]-[16], and it is supported by virtual reality (VR) for virtual maintenance applications [17],[18].

-In the context of large-size objects, the digitalisation requires multiple acquisitions from different locations and, then, the realignment of point clouds.
-The larger the object size, the higher number of acquisitions is required, and, each acquisition is affected by a locating error.
+In the context of large-sized objects, the digitalisation process requires multiple acquisitions from different locations followed by the realignment of the point clouds.
+The larger the object size, the higher the number of acquisitions required, and each acquisition is affected by a locating error.
 It follows that the realignment phase has a huge impact in this context.
-Therefore, the step of point clouds realignment is crucial to control form errors [19].
-The main steps of point clouds realignment processes are three: (i) the operator realigns the point clouds by using common features among acquisitions.
-This technique works well if the objects are rich in features, but the post processing phase by operator is long; (ii) coded or non-coded markers/targets are placed on the product and in its surrounding space, and they are precisely recognised and used to find correspondence between the acquisitions.
+Therefore, the point-cloud realignment step is crucial to control form errors [19].
+There are three main steps in the point-cloud realignment process: (i) the operator realigns the point clouds by using common features among the acquisitions.
+This technique works well if the objects are rich in features, but the operator’s post-processing phase is long; (ii) coded or non-coded markers/targets are placed on the product and in its surrounding space, and they are precisely recognised and used to find a correspondence between the acquisitions.
 This method also requires user actions; (iii) the reference system of the acquisition device is tracked, enabling the automatic realignment of the point clouds without user actions.
-Currently, the point clouds realignment is mostly a manual process which takes long time and requires skilled users.
+Currently, the point-cloud realignment process is mostly manual, which takes a long time and requires skilled users.

-The market offers several acquisitions devices with different operational characteristics in terms of speed and accuracy.
+The market offers several acquisition devices with different operational characteristics in terms of speed and accuracy.
 The most common categories are based on point-by-point and full-field technologies [20]-[22].
-Point-by-point technology entails high accuracy acquisitions, but also high acquisition time.
-Conversely, full-field systems acquire large and complex geometries quickly, with lower accuracy.
+Point-by-point technology entails high accuracy acquisitions but also high acquisition time.
+Conversely, full-field systems acquire large and complex geometries quickly but with lower accuracy.

-Leica T-Scan 5 is an example of commercial hand-held scanner device.
-It is used for high precision measurements in the industrial field.
-The scanner stands out for its ability to acquire a high number of points within an area, guaranteeing a good resolution [23].
-Leica T-scan needs an external absolute tracker to measure the device’s coordinates.
+The Leica T-Scan 5 is an example of a commercial hand-held scanner device.
+It is used for high-precision measurements in the industrial field.
+The scanner stands out for its ability to acquire a large number of points within an area, guaranteeing a good resolution [23].
+The Leica T-Scan 5 needs an external absolute tracker to measure the device’s coordinates.

-Maxshot 3D by Creaform is a portable coordinate optical measuring system especially used for the acquisition of large parts.
-It is based on photogrammetry technology and it guarantees an accuracy of 0.025 mm/m for part from 2 to 10 m long [24].
-Moreover, the device provides real-time position display, helping the users and improving the process efficiency.
-However, the requirement of markers placed on the target model and in the acquisition volume, together with the requirement of user action is still a limit.
+MaxSHOT 3D by Creaform is a portable coordinate optical measuring system especially used for the acquisition of large parts.
+It is based on photogrammetry technology and it guarantees an accuracy of 0.025 mm/m for parts between 2 and 10 m long [24].
+Moreover, the device provides a real-time position display, helping the users and improving the efficiency of the process.
+However, the requirement for markers to be placed on the target model and the acquisition volume, together with the requirement for user action, are still limiting factors.